sjbrown/misc_work/genesis/rules.md

 #### Finishing the song

+For every song part in the song, this process is repeated: the starting player takes 1-3 dice, rolls them, places them in the Dice Pool, then each player with a square in the column chooses and places a die.

-After a song part is complete, there will usually be one unchosen die.
+After a *song part* is complete, there will usually be one unchosen die.
 That die stays in the Dice Pool.

-For every song part in the song, this process is repeated: the starting player takes 1-3 dice, rolls them, places them in the Dice Pool, then each player with a square in the column chooses and places a die.
+When the *song* is over, the Dice Pool is cleared.

 You cannot play an original more than once per gig.